Monitoring & Evaluation Approach - Waituna Lagoon

 What is the project about?

-The vision of WTW is “to improve the health and wellbeing of Waituna Lagoon, its catchment and community, for the use and enjoyment of present and future generations, while recognising and providing for the traditional relationship of Ngāi Tahu with their ancestral lake/rohe”.
 In 2018 the partnership received Central Government funding to enhance the role of mana whenua to exercise kaitiaki over the lagoon and catchment, to reduce nutrient pollution from the catchment and manage lagoon openings to maximise ecological health rather than simply land drainage.

 What has been done?

-What has been achieved so far?
+What has been achieved?

 The M&E framework was both a process and a product.
 The development of the framework involved facilitated discussion about the system/partnership, which helped improve relationships and the understanding between individuals and organisations in the partnership.
 It provided an opportunity for partners to reflect and confirm the joint goals and aspirations of WTW and their roles in achieving those outcomes.
 The M&E document details the objectives and what needs to be measured and monitored for a robust understanding of progress and achievements.
-The Whakamana Te Waituna partnership members will use the framework and action plan as a planning and monitoring tool throughout the remainder of the partnership.
+The Whakamana Te Waituna partnership members used the framework and action plan as a planning and monitoring tool throughout the work of the partnership.

 Monitoring and evaluation shines a spotlight on what and how things are done and what’s being achieved.
 Without a monitoring and evaluation framework in place there would be no way of knowing what was or wasn’t working and why, so plans and actions can be changed to keep projects on course to achieve agreed goals.